This post may contain affiliate links. Please read my disclosure policy.

-30 minutes + all REAL ingredients = a quick and easy dinner your family will love and you’ll feel good about feeding them!
+30 minutes + all REAL ingredients = this easy broccoli cheese soup which is a quick and easy dinner your family will love and you’ll feel good about feeding them!
 This soup can easily be thrown together on a weeknight and chances are good you’ll have most of the ingredients in your fridge already!

 You’ll start with a classic soup base of onion and garlic; which is pretty much the best way to start any dish in my personal opinion!
 Then you’ll melt the butter and add flour.